- Lifespan Board of Directors

 No, we cannot guarantee a volunteer position for everyone.
 The needs of the hospital and volunteer roles change during the course of the year.
 There may not be an appropriate match or opening for all volunteers when they apply and/or interview.

-Yes, volunteers are required to wear the volunteer services uniform (either a navy vest or red t-shirt, depending on the volunteer role), as well as a volunteer badge.
+Yes, volunteers are required to wear the volunteer services uniform (blue vest), as well as a volunteer badge.
 Jeans, shorts and flip flops are prohibited.
 More information regarding the dress code will be provided at the new volunteer orientation.

 There is a $12 charge for the volunteer uniform.